 When planning a road trip to Spain, the most asked question must be: how much time to spend in Andalusia?
-How much time to spend in Seville and how long should I stay in Granada?
+How much time to spend in Seville and how long should I stay in Granada or how long can I stay at the Malaga beach?
 I had the same questions when I planned my Andalusia road trip itinerary and pieced the small bits of information together and came up with my own 10 day Andalusia road trip itinerary.

-I want to make planning your Andalusia road trip easier for you.
+I want to make planning your Andalusia travels easier for you.
 Therefore, I put together this list of things to do in Andalusia and the main highlights and how much time it takes to visit the highlights of Andalusia.

 At the bottom you can download my free Andalusia road trip itinerary spreadsheet.
-You can fill in the things that interest you in Andalusia.
-When you add everything up, you’ll see how much time you need to spend in the different cities of Andalusia, Spain.
+You can fill in the things that interest you in Andalusia Spain.
+When you add everything up, you’ll see how much time you need to spend in the different cities of Andalusia Spain.

 Impatient?
 Download the FREE sample itinerary for your Andalusian road trip straight away.